 The following films were developed by young people in Nottingham and Nottinghamshire based on their experiences of with mental health:

 0300 555 0730

-The Nottinghamshire Mental Health Helpline is available 9-5pm Monday to Friday for anyone who needs emotional support or information about what help is available locally for people struggling with their mental health.
+The Nottinghamshire Mental Health Helpline is available 9-11pm seven days a week for anyone who needs emotional support or information about what help is available locally for people struggling with their mental health.
 Professionals are also welcome to call the helpline for advice on working with patients with mental health issues.

 A team of supportive mental health workers are on hand to provide information and advice e.g. techniques that people can use to manage anxiety.
 They will also be able to direct people to other services where needed.

 The helpline website also includes useful information about a range of common mental health issues such as anxiety and low mood and how to promote feelings of wellbeing.